sybert1ger/frc-programming/courses/CSE1010/4-InformationTechnology/2-CommercialTechnology.md

 PCs are extremely popular, but have slowed down sales in the past 5 years.
 A report from the US census [shows](http://www.census.gov/hhes/computer/files/2012/Computer_Use_Infographic_FINAL.pdf) that in 2012, 78.9% of all households have a computer.
 This saturation in combination with the extreme growth of smartphones has led to lower numbers than seen before.
 Of course, this was to be expected.

 ## Mobile Technology
 70.6% of adults aged 25-34 used smartphones in the US in 2012.
-This number is growth at a high rate.
+This number is growing at a high rate.
 The evolution of mobile technology has seen steep climbs in market share.

 This is because of the convenience that mobile technology gives people.
 Experts claim that this may be the first time in the history of computing that the technology is truly adapting to our needs, instead of the opposite.
 In the past, it was common for people to believe that computers were more of a hassle than something that makes life easier.
 To now have a small device in your pocket capable of doing anything you need it to is a shift in the right direction.